 - An urgent call has come in for blood donation after a major calamity hit your town, you have been spared danger.

 To be honest, I didn’t regret that I had been so generous.
 I saw it as my way of poking holes in the darkness and I would do it again.
-Anything to love justice, and mercy and to walk humbly before God.
+Anything to love justice, and mercy and to walk humbly with God.
 It actually poked holes into my darkness too, as I desperately had to leave that job but I came out rejoicing that I had regained control of my life and sanity.

 Sometimes life will not be rosy and peachy.
 Hard times will come.
 And they will challenge you, who you say you are, and what or who inspires you.
 Give it a think before something major happens.
 Will you poke holes in the darkness?
 Or will you hide your tiny flickering light underground?